jlyonsmith/HowTo/Install_Ubuntu_16.04_LTS_Service_Instance.md

     sudo systemctl reload sshd

-Test by doing using the non-SSH alias name to login (because there is no associated `.pem` file):

-    ssh ubuntu@xyz.mydomain.com

-You should get `Permission denied`.

 ### Screen, Super User and Updates

 Firstly, it useful when running multiple installs and messing with global configuration to start a new super-user shell: